rbms-bsc/DCRMR/_pages/Title/Other-title-information.md

 >Other title information: <CITE>dissertation theologique et historique ...</CITE>
 >>(*Source of information reads*: dissertation theologique et historique: où l'on montre que: la rubrique des missels, qui ordonne de dire secrètement le canon de la messe, est une continuation de la discipline du secret, & du silence, que l'eglise primitive observoit, sur le mystére de l'Eucharistie: et que cette discipline n'ôte point aux fidèles le moyen d'accompagner le célébrant, & de s'unir à lui, dans toute la suite du sacrifice: en quoi consiste la meilleure maniere d'entendre la messe)

-## 1.23.38 Other title information with grammatically inseparable elements
+## 1.23.38 Other title information with visually or grammatically inseparable elements

-<a name="1.23.38.1">1.23.38.1</a> If the other title information includes a statement of responsibility or another element that is grammatically inseparable from the other title information, transcribe it as other title information.
+<a name="1.23.38.1">1.23.38.1</a> If the other title information includes a statement of responsibility or another element that is visually or grammatically inseparable from the other title information, transcribe it as other title information.

 >**Example:**
 >Title proper: <CITE>Constitutiones legitime seu legatine regionis Anglicane</CITE>
 >Other title information: <CITE>cu[m] subtilissima interpretatione d[omi]ni Johannis de Athon</CITE>
 >>(*Comment*: Statement of responsibility relating to title proper transcribed as part of other title information because of genitive case ending)

+>**Example:**
+>Title proper: <CITE>James Barry Esqr., late R.A.</CITE>
+>Other title information: <CITE>from a picture painted by himself about the year 1783</CITE>
+>>(*Comment*: Lettering size, style, and layout clearly indicate that "painted by himself..." is part of the title, not part of the statement of responsibility)

+<a name="1.23.38.2.Y.Y">1.23.38.2.Y.Y</a> **Dedications**. *Optionally*, for  still images treat a dedication as other title information unless the dedication is visually or grammatically inseparable from information transcribed as part of another element.
+If the dedication follows the statement of responsibility, transcribe it as a subsequent statement of responsibility.

 ---